andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 But most of all I want to thank Mark Haim for taking a chance on a hayseed from Oklahoma with no dane experience to participate in a piece that's so meaningful to him.

+In the second performance I completely lost my count on one of my sideways passes with skips and just had to wing it.
+I lost my instruments and just had to go on feel.
+Since we had run it through so many times I had gotten a good feel for my steps and skips.
+Each skip I had a pretty good feel for when to fire it off, but luckily I had Renay next to me who really loaded up for each skip so I could confirm my hunch that it was time for a skip by looking at my peripherals.

 <h4 class="article-subheader">One-Two-Three-Four</h4>